-I look through my dairy – the detailed one I keep every day – to remind myself what else have I’ve done e.e. a dabble in phenomenology again – this is a research method which tries to access and interpret individual perceptions.
+I look through my dairy – the detailed one I keep every day – to remind myself what else have I’ve done this month e.g. a re-dabble in phenomenology – a research method which tries to access and interpret individual perceptions.
 It deals with lived experience and is often referred to alongside ‘experiential’ so always grabs my attention.
 My research examines influences on attitudes and behaviours so is concerned with discovering the subjective pov – personal perceptions from individual perspectives – i.e. deeper, richer and thicker data than statistical numbers (he stories behind the numbers) but phenomenology has a distinct methodology.
 OU’s Open Learn have a free course The body: A phenomenological psychological perspective which highlights the different ‘bodily’ ways of knowing – a physical epistemology through which we interpret ‘social construction’ as a shaping mechanism.
 How to apply a phenomenological approach to virtual interaction (with regard to learning and teaching) where we are physically absent – although ‘knowing’ via digital media can range from plain text to synchronous video – is an area I’d like to explore.
 I suspect it can’t be retrospectively applied because of its specific approach to data collection – but I’m still attracted to the literature – and see the PhD as being as much about learning to use the tools of research (including different conceptual frameworks) as much as the research experience itself.
 So for now, I sort of collect conceptual frameworks – they’re becoming a habit – I find it difficult to narrow them down – they all have different strengths – although critical realism’s concepts of fallibility and emergence are still near the top!
 Since being told my philosophical approach was too deep, I’ve been taking the opportunity I’m not sure how deep to go.
 Is being interpretative, qualitative and experiential enough?
 This will be the subject of my next supervision.